All planning checklists

 Book a cocktail making class

-The Botanist on The Promenade or The Alchemist in the Brewery Quarter are excellent choices, offering engaging classes suitable for groups.
+The Botanist on The Promenade and The Alchemist in the Brewery Quarter both run solid group sessions.

 Moderate·High impact